nishgowda/Mini-FS/README.md

 ### *Simple* distributed key value store in python.
 All work is handled by leveldb and flask (looking to change this for something faster).

+### A master is created that will hold metadata about each worker node that is created.
+After the worker node reaches surpasses some data size, the master node adds the worker to itself and creates a new worker node where new content will be stored into# until the same process occurs.
+This will keep repeating.

+**Note:** With the way leveldb works, depending on your system, you may need to manually create a *master* and a *worker* directory in /tmp/.

 ## API

 ### PUT